moskewcz/boda/INSTALL.md

     [magiwrapper gen_fn=foo.cc] # uncommon (used only for protobuf related features currently); declares a build-time generated file
     [SDL2 disable] # used to disable a dependency; its build stanza will be ignored

+The first stanza must be named `[base]`, and is special: it is always enabled.
+It contains top-level boda dependencies and compiler setup.

+If a dependency is not explicitly disabled, it will be enabled if it is used by any object file that is to be compiled or any other enabled dependency (i.e. recursively via sub-dependencies).
-A dependency is disabled if it is explicitly disabled with the `disable` option, or if any of its sub-dependencies is disabled.
+However, if a dependency is explicitly disabled with the `disable` option, it will never be enabled.
+Any object files that depend on an explictly-disabled dependency will not be built.
+Currently, if a disabled dependency is needed by an enabled dependcy, an error will be raised.
+Note that it is unclear if this is a feature or limitation of the build system; the other natural behavior would be to recursively disable any parent dependencies of an explicitly-disabled dependency (and thus recursively disable any dependent object files).
-If a dependency is *not* disabled, then the contents of its build stanza are added to the makefile.
+If a dependency is enabled, then the contents of its build stanza are added to the makefile.
 In particular, each stanza should add to LDFLAGS and CPPFLAGS to add any needed compiler/linker options to find needed header files and to find and link against any needed libraries.
 For libraries not expected to be in the dynamic linker search path at runtime, a stanza may optionally use mechanisms like `rpath` as an alternative to using LD_LIBRARY_PATH at runtime.
 By default, both the `caffe` and `cuda` dependencies use the rpath mechanism.
 The default obj_list has reasonable default paths and options for all dependencies, but these must be manually altered as needed to match the local build environment if they are not correct for a given setup.

-One special final stanza named `[objs]` (which takes no options) lists all the object files in boda along with what dependencies each has.
+The final stanza must be named `[objs]`, and is special: it lists all the object files in boda along with what dependencies each has.
 Files with no dependencies will always be compiled/linked.
 Files that have dependencies will only be compiled/linked if all of their dependencies are enabled.
 Generally, files that are not compiled/linked will only cause boda to be missing the features/modes/functionality provided by those files, but will not prevent linking.
 In some case, a 'stub' version of a file/feature is provided for use when the dependency is unavailable; usually such stubs simply do nothing and/or emit an error if the needed functionality is used.
 For example:

     [objs]
     ...